18/01/2018 6:00 pm - 8:00 pm

 Royal Courts of Justice

-Following on from the successful launch of the BPF Legal Forum on the 4th of May 2017 at Mishcon de Reya LLP and continuing our professional development, training and networking events for legal professionals across the UK, we are delighted to invite you to the BPF Legal Forum: Judicial Appointments Discussion at the Royal Courts of Justice, Strand, London WC2A 2LL on 18 January 2018 from 6:00pm to 8:00pm.
+Following on from the successful launch of the BPF Legal Forum on the 4th of May 2017 at Mishcon de Reya LLP and continuing our professional development, training and networking events for legal professionals across the UK, we are delighted to invite you to a BPF Diversity Networking Event at the Royal Courts of Justice, Strand, London WC2A 2LL on 18 January 2018 from 6:00pm to 8:00pm.
 The keynote speaker will be the Rt Hon Lady Justice Hallett DBE.
 Deputy Senior District Judge (Chief Magistrate) Tanweer Ikram will also talk about his personal journey as a judge.
 Immediately after the speeches, there will be a networking session where you will have the opportunity to mingle with other judges and to put any questions you may have to them on what it is to be a judge.
 Drinks and canapes will be served during the networking session.

 Our inspirational speakers include: